How to Serve Mare Santo

 To chill it right:

-Place it in a bucket filled with equal parts ice and water
+Place it in a bucket with equal parts ice and water

-Never use the freezer - it shocks the wine and flattens the taste
+Avoid the freezer — it shocks the wine and dulls the taste

 Choose the Right Glass

-This shape helps the aromas rise and the bubbles stay fine and steady.
+This shape lifts the aromas and keeps the bubbles steady.

-If you don’t have one, a regular white wine glass works.
+If you don’t have one, a white wine glass works.

-Avoid flutes and coupes: they either trap the scent or let it fade too fast.
+Avoid flutes and coupes: one traps the scent, the other loses it fast.

-The goal is to let Mare Santo open slowly, like something waking up.
+The aim is to let Mare Santo open slowly, like something waking up.

 The bottle